mreinisch99/the-moneywatcher/README.md

 # the-moneywatcher

-This program is a little application to track your transactions in different months f.e. between your salary.
+This program is a little application to track your transactions in different months f.e. between your salary.<br />
+You can also change the start day of month value in configurations tab f.e. you get your salary on day 15. each month.<br /><br />
 Your data will be saved in a sqlite-database in `config/db/transactions.sqlite`

 # Informations